 You would have to calculate the cost of each step of their journey on each of your marketing platforms — a daunting task without the right tools.

-Whether those leads use a single channel, or multiple channels like in the example above, all of this tracking data is compiled into a straightforward dashboard that shows which channels are generating and converting the most leads.
+When you track and compile this data, it will become clear which channels are generating and converting the most leads.
 Armed with this information, you’ll know which channels to invest more in (or cut spending from) to boost your ROI.